brikis98/yevgeniy-brikman-homepage/_posts/2019-11-28-the-end-of-dieting-how-to-live-for-life.md

    - **Even more supplements**: Take some fish oil to get Omega 3s.
 But don't, because fish is bad!
    - **Specific times you must eat**: Eat as much as you want!
 Except you should never feel full—stop eating as soon as you're satiated!
 Oh, and you need to eat exactly 3 meals per day, and don't snack in between.
 Allow for at least 12 hours between the last meal and breakfast.
    - **Special rules for fruit**: Eat fruits!
 OK, just 3 pieces of fruit, no more.
 Unless you're an athlete.
 Then you can have 4.
 Avoid fruit juice.
    - **Special rules for grains**: Eat whole grains!
 Well, some of them.
 But not rice.
 And no bread.
-Oh definitely no white flour.
+And definitely no white flour.
    - **Special rules for protein**: Make sure to get plenty of protein.
 This is not easy when eating mostly vegan.
 So you'll need beans.
 Like lots and lots and lots of beans.
 Hope you didn't enjoy having friends!
    - **More stuff to avoid**: Avoid salt.
 And sugar.
 And processed foods.